Characterizing the Lipkin-Meshkov-Glick excited spectrum through the quantum coherence spectrum: The Lipkin-Meshkov-Glick model

+Note that for $\kappa\le\kappa_c$ there is a single stationary point, a minimum at the origin, $(q,p)_s=(0,0)$.
+For control parameter values $\kappa >\kappa_c$, the stationary point in the origin is a saddle point and two identical minima appear at zero momentum, $(q,p)_s= (\pm\sqrt{\frac{3\kappa-1}{\kappa}}, 0)$.
+The ground-state energy functional in the mean-field limit can be obtained by calculating the value of the classical Hamiltonian Eq.~\eqref{CLMG} evaluated in the corresponding global minimum

+It can be easily shown that the second derivative of the energy functional Eq.~\eqref{gsefunc} with respect to the control parameter is discontinuous when evaluated at the critical value of the control parameter, as expected in a second-order GSQPT~\cite{Romera2014}.

-Fig.~\ref{Egsurface} shows the contour plots of the energy surface of the classical LMG model for several values of $\kappa$.
-In Fig.~\ref{Egsurface}(a), we observe that the energy surface has circular contours with a global minimum at the original point $(0,0)$ for small $\kappa$.
-At $\kappa=\kappa_c$, the global minumum is still at the center of the energy surface but the contours start to display deformation, as shown in Fig.~\ref{Egsurface}(b).
-For $\kappa>\kappa_c$, as clearly seen in Fig.~\ref{Egsurface}(c), the orginal point becomes a saddle point and two degenerate minimum points appear at $[0,\pm\sqrt{(3\kappa-1)/\kappa}]$.
+Fig.~\ref{Egsurface} panels depict energy contour plots of the classical limit of the LMG model in Eq.~\eqref{CLMG} for three different values of $\kappa$.
+In Fig.~\ref{Egsurface}(a), we observe that, as mentioned above, for $\kappa<\kappa_c$ the energy surface has a global minimum at the origin $(0,0)$.
+At $\kappa=\kappa_c$ ---Fig.~\ref{Egsurface}(b)---, the system exhibits a flatter minimum (quartic order) that splits up into two symmetric wells for values of $\kappa>\kappa_c$ ---Fig.~\ref{Egsurface}(c).